github-clonner/infra-role-livepeer/README.md

 4. The LivePeer node broadcasts the stream via the __HTTP__ port.

 The __HTTP__ port is exposed via __HTTPS__ using Nginx using CloudFlare certificates.

+# Requirements

+This role assumes availability of:

+* Docker for running containers
+* Nginx full installation
+* The `iptables-persistent` module